IELTS Speaking Practice | Equipment, Hi-Tech Equipment

 Well, there are plenty depending on the particular equipment in question, but generally speaking, electrical equipment is easier and faster to use than doing things manually.
 For example, my grandfather used to mow the lawn with an old fashioned mechanical lawnmower - it was hard work and used to take him a lot of time.

-Nowadays you can do the same with an electric mower in less than half the time, and it's a loss less effort too.
+Nowadays, you can do the same with an electric mower in less than half the time, and it's a lot less effort too.
 Another common example would be the use of electric power tools.
-These have become very common and are much easier and quicker than conventional tools, I'm thinking about electric drills, screwdrivers and things like that - which make doing repairs around the home much easier.
+These have become very common and are much easier and quicker than conventional tools, I'm thinking about electric drills, screwdrivers, and things like that - which make doing repairs around the home much easier.

 Does your university have (or use) much high-tech equipment?